inigomarquinez/lab-single-spa/README.md

 ## How to run it locally

+First, install the dependencies for the `root` project by going into `root` folder and running `npm install`.

-First, install the dependencies for all the projects by going into `root` folder and running `npm run install-all`.
+After that, install the dependencies of all the other projects by going into `root` folder and running `npm run install-all`.

 Then, to run all projects at once, from the `root` folder run `npm run start-all`.